-Sails work by “catching the wind” only when the boat is sailing directly downwind.
+Sails work by “catching the wind” only when the boat is sailing downwind.

 The rest of the time, a sail is essentially an airplane wing standing on end, and works the same way:

-- When properly trimmed (adjusted or positioned), the sail’s leading edge—the luff—points into the wind, creating lower pressure on the windward side (the side facing the wind) and higher pressure on the leeward side (the side away from the wind).
+- When properly trimmed (adjusted or positioned), the sail’s leading edge—the luff—points into the wind, creating higher pressure on the windward side (the side facing the wind) and lower pressure on the leeward side (the side away from the wind)."

-- The sail “lifts,” or moves, toward the lower-pressure zone, pulling the boat along with it.
-This works because the sail isn’t a flat sheet of cloth, it’s curved, like a wing.
+- The sail “lifts,” or moves, toward the lower-pressure side causing the boat to move.
+This happens because the sail isn’t a flat sheet of cloth, it’s curved, like a wing and the air traveling over the topside of the curved portion travels faster than that traveling on the underside.
 (The curvature, or “draft,” is built-in by the sailmaker, through careful cutting and sewing of the narrow panels that make up the sail.)

 - Not all of the lift developed by a sail moves the boat ahead.
-Since the direction of lift is roughly at right angles to the sail, some of it tries to pull the boat sideways, too—but the shape of the hull and keel creates a high resistance to the sideways force, and the boat moves ahead.
+Since the direction of lift is roughly at right angles to the sail, some of it tries to pull the boat sideways, too—but the shape of the hull and keel combined with the rudder creates a high resistance to the sideways force, "driving" the boat ahead.